USS O'Bannon (DD-450): 1964–1970

 In 1964, O'Bannon took part in the 1965 film In Harm's Way.
-At 9:00 into the film, as Kirk Douglas' character is welcoming a new transport, O'Bannon is seen full length in the background.
+At 1 hour and 09 minutes into the film, as Kirk Douglas' character is welcoming a new transport, O'Bannon is seen full length in the background.
 Its hull number 450 can be seen somewhat obscured on the starboard bow.

 O'Bannon first closed the coast of Vietnam during her 1964–65 deployment, when, on 26 December, she left Hong Kong to patrol and conduct hydrographic surveys.
 Much of her 1966 tour was spent as plane guard for the aircraft carrier Kitty Hawk, while the carrier's jets struck targets in South and North Vietnam to lessen Communist ability to wage war in the South.
 For a week each in May and June, O'Bannon fired shore bombardments, destroying Vietcong base camps, troop concentrations, and small craft.

 The veteran destroyer returned via Yokosuka to Pearl Harbor on 30 July.
 During operations out of home port, she trained for Apollo space craft recovery operations in August and was a member of the contingency recovery force for the Gemini 11 space flight early in September.
 She visited Guam in the spring of 1967 and returned home early in July to prepare for another Far Eastern deployment.

 O'Bannon got under way for Japan on 28 September and reached Yokosuka on 7 October and Subic Bay on the 15th.
 She returned to the war zone with the carrier Constellation and operated as plane guard on Yankee Station through 4 November.
 After a fortnight's respite at Subic Bay and Hong Kong, O'Bannon sailed to Da Nang for shore bombardment.
 She visited Taiwan early in December but returned to the fighting on the 15th to provide gunfire support just south of the DMZ.
 Two days later, she helped to rescue the crew of an American plane that had been hit over the DMZ and had managed to crash just off shore.
 An enemy battery shelled the destroyer during the operation but failed to score.
 As 1967 ended, O'Bannon was still on the gun line supporting allied ground forces.

 On 30 January 1970, O'Bannon was decommissioned in a ceremony at Pearl Harbor (side-by-side with her sister Nicholas, as at their launching) and stricken from the Navy List.
 She was sold for scrap on 6 June 1970 and broken up two years later.

 O'Bannon received the Presidential Unit Citation and 17 battle stars for World War II service, placing her among the most decorated US ships of World War II.
 She also received three more battle stars for service during the Korean War.
 Nicknamed the "Lucky O", none of her crew was awarded the Purple Heart.